pranav17gupta/Krypto_assignment/README.md

 STEPS TO RUN THE APPLICATION:

-1. Import all the tables from postgree_database
+1. Import all the tables from postgree_database.
 2. Make a folder app and copy all the remaining .py files inside it.
-3. Establish the connection between databse and python and also with your frontend(Client side).
+3. Establish the connection between database and python and also with your frontend(Client side).
 4. Now, you are good to run the application.
 5. Finish